 - Any available post-session app events are automatically included by default, with the option to exclude.
 Under "Google app event type" you will find a list of Google's predefined events.
 Map your events to the equivalent Google event, or leave the event as "custom".

 Note: Sessions (to enable re-engagement) are automatically sent to Google.
 No additional configuration is required.
 This is required per the Google Ads integration.

-3. Import Conversions and Configure your Google Ads Campaigns
+3. Import Events into Google Ads and Configure Your Campaigns

 Next, you can configure and start your Google Ads campaigns.
 Follow Google's instructions to learn more about your options and how to configure them.

 Once an attribution is tracked, your Google Ads campaigns will appear in your Singular Reporting interface.

 Singular supports reporting attributed Google Ads app campaign data for click-through and view-through installs and re-engagements.
 Currently, the available data includes the Google campaign ID, campaign name, and ad group ID, along with the Google channel (Youtube, Display, Search).
 This data is mapped to Singular as "Campaign ID", "Campaign Name", "Sub Campaign ID", and "Sub Ad Network", respectively.

 Note that "conversions" in Google Ads refer to both installs and re-engagements in Singular.

 In addition, there are inherent discrepancies between Google Ads and all third parties, as outlined in the Google Ads documentation.

 Why can't I see iOS Google Search attributions?